 - Stones in pave settings are likely to fall out

-The Best Online Jewelry Shop to Buy Channel Settings for Diamond Engagement Rings
+Where to Buy Channel Settings Diamond Engagement Rings

 There are different jewelry stores that sell channel setting diamond engagement ring, but they are not so many in the selections.
 You will not find a category called channel settings since ring settings are normally identified by the style of the center stone.